What Is Whisker Fatigue In Cats?

-Cats can be mysterious, which unfortunately makes it difficult for cat owners to tell when something is wrong.
-A perfect example of this is whisker fatigue.
-Whisker fatigue is a condition that cats can get when their whiskers are overstimulated.
+Cats may seem calm, cool, and collected, but that can make it difficult for cat owners to tell when something is wrong.
+A perfect example of this is whisker fatigue, a condition that many cat owners don’t even know exists.

 Not all cats suffer from whisker fatigue, making it even harder to determine when your cat might be bothered.
 If you have any suspicions that your cat has whisker fatigue, read on to learn what causes whisker fatigue and how to prevent it.